rolleyio/nuxt-directus-sdk/docs/guide/getting-started.md

 ## Installation

-Install the module using your package manager:
+1. Install the module using your preferred package manager:

 ::: code-group
 ```bash [npm]